 Requirements for Individuals with Service Animals:

-The service animal must meet the licensing requirements required by the state of Oregon or state of residence for non-residents.
+The service animal must meet the requirements set by the State of Oregon.

 It is recommended that the service animal have annual checkups and current vaccinations.

 The service animal must be on a harness, leash, or tether at all times unless the individual is unable because of a disability to use a harness, leash, or other tether due to interference with the service animal’s safe, effective performance of work or tasks; in this case the service animal must be otherwise under the individual’s control e.g., voice control, signals, or other effective means.